Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Unbiased quantum channel estimation

-\emph{Quantum channel estimation and its application to learnability.---} Thus far, we have primarily focused on estimating the parameters in quantum {\it states}.
+Thus far, we have primarily focused on estimating the parameters in quantum {\it states}.
 Expanding the scope, in many applications, such as noise characterization, the main purpose is to estimate the parameters of quantum {\it channels}~\cite{learnability-chuang1997prescription, learnability-mohseni2008quantum}.
-Therefore, given access to a parameterized quantum channel, it is crucial to determine whether an unbiased estimation of the parameters is feasible.
+Therefore, given access to a parameterized quantum channel, it is crucial to determine whether a {local} unbiased estimation of the parameters is feasible.

-Consider a quantum channel $\mathcal{E}_{\vb*{\theta}}$ parameterized by unknown parameters $\vb*{\theta}$.
-Given access to the channel $\mathcal{E}_{\vb*{\theta}}$, our goal is to determine whether an unbiased estimation of a certain parameter $\theta_1$ is possible.
+{As in the state-estimation setting, we impose the corresponding standard regularity assumptions.
+Let $\{\mathcal{E}_{\vb*{\theta}}\}_{\vb*{\theta}\in\Theta}$ be a twice differentiable parametric family of CPTP maps between fixed input and output finite-dimensional Hilbert spaces, where $\Theta\subset\mathbb{R}^M$ with $M<\infty$ denotes the finite-dimensional parameter space.
+We assume that the functional form of the map $\vb*{\theta}\mapsto\mathcal{E}_{\vb*{\theta}}$ is known, whereas the true value of $\vb*{\theta}$ is unknown.
+The CPTP controls used in the sequential protocols below are taken to be known and independent of $\vb*{\theta}$.} Given access to the channel $\mathcal{E}_{\vb*{\theta}}$, our goal is to determine whether a {locally} unbiased estimation of a certain parameter $\theta_1$ is possible.
 Notably, Theorem \ref{theorem1} makes no assumptions regarding the choice of a quantum probe or the specific encoding protocols for the parameters.
 Therefore, it can be directly extended to the channel perspective.
-This leads to the following corollary, where its proof is provided in SM~\cite{Note1}.
+This leads to the following corollary, where its proof is provided in SM Sec.
+S7~\cite{Note1}.